Wild goalie Marc-Andre Fleury feels the love as he reaches rarified air

 But the cane symbolized more than Fleury's age; it also represented his experience.

-On Sunday, the future Hall-of-Famer played his 1,000th NHL game, and his workload is likely to increase: With fellow netminder Filip Gustavsson injured, Fleury will chase another milestone as the Wild's go-to goalie, the kind of role that led him to these rare feats.
+On Sunday, the future Hall of Famer played his 1,000th NHL game, and his workload is likely to increase: With fellow netminder Filip Gustavsson being placed on injured reserve Monday, Fleury will chase another milestone as the Wild's go-to goalie, the kind of role that led him to these rare feats.

 "He's ready for it," coach John Hynes said.
 "He practices hard.
 He works hard, so looking forward to seeing what he can do here."